instructure/instructure-ui/packages/ui-icons/README.md

 - Run `yarn export:icons` from the repository root directory to generate the SVG files.
 Troubleshooting: if sketchtool is not installed do so by running `curl -L https://raw.githubusercontent.com/cognitom/gulp-sketch/master/install-sketchtool.sh | sudo sh`

-- Verify that the art-boards are exported as SVG to the `/src/__svg__` directory.
-There should be directories for each variant based on the art-board names.
+- Verify that the art-boards are exported as SVG to the `/svg` directory.
+There should be directories for each variant based on the art-board names (Line and Solid).

 - Run `yarn dev` from the repository root directory to start the local server and check the generated output.